jazzband/django-analytical/docs/services/kiss_metrics.rst

 :ttag:`analytical.*` tags.
 If you are, skip to :ref:`kiss-metrics-configuration`.

-The KISSmetrics Javascript code is inserted into templates using a template tag.
+The KISSmetrics JavaScript code is inserted into templates using a template tag.
 Load the :mod:`kiss_metrics` template tag library and insert the :ttag:`kiss_metrics` tag.
 Because every page that you want to track must have the tag, it is useful to add it to your base